AmalKottoor/company-frontend/PROJECT_SUMMARY.md

 ## Conclusion

-The Company-Frontend project successfully replicates the original OptiAutomata website with modern tooling and best practices.
+The Company-Frontend project successfully replicates the original Caelus Technologies website with modern tooling and best practices.
 The codebase is:

 - **Production-ready** ✅
 - **Well-organized** ✅